Germany in the 17th century with delayed happiness

 Expanding furrow and darkness neither spread the facade (see Asamkirche in Munich), nor the inner design (see interior view of the Asamkirche), the mercy chair (see photography) or the portraits of the builders framed by curved arches and pink marble columns (see photography).

-Construction began in 1733, and since 1726 the art -loving Karl Albrecht (from Bavaria) , who was on a educational trip in Italy in 1716, prevailed on September 5, 1725 in France at the wedding King Louis XV. participated and in 1742 the imperial crown of the Holy Roman Empire, which he wore until 1745.
+Construction began in 1733.
+Since 1726, Karl Albrecht (from Bavaria) , who was on a educational trip in Italy in 1716, has been in Bavaria on September 5, 1725 in France at the wedding King Ludwigs XV. participated and in 1742 the imperial crown of the Holy Roman Empire, which he wore until 1745.

-A year later, the Asamkirche was consecrated, so the building accompanied the late phase of the baroque , which became known as Rococo and is dated in Germany from around 1730
+A year later, the Asamkirche was consecrated, so the building accompanied the lifeline of the baroque phase of art history for over a decade , which became known as Rococo and dated around 1730 in Germany

-This style, which was imported by France, has its name Rococo from an ornament motif, the Rocaille (see photography of the Catholic parish and monastery church of St. Alto and St. Birgitta in Altomünster), a rock mussel composed of the two French words roc = rock and coquilles = mussels.
+This style, which was imported by France, has its name Rococo of an ornament motif ( see photography of the Catholic parish and monastery church of St. Alto and St. Birgitta in Altomünster), one from the two French words Roc = rock and coquilles = mussels.

 A decoration element that is extremely popular in the Rococo, which almost lightly brings asymmetry into architecture for the first time and thus cheekily dissolves the fixed role models of the Baroque.